amelia-bryant/SMII/tutorial_sheets/08_vibrations_dampedforced_ans.md

 **Tips**
 - Even though the equations are getting longer, as long as you  make sure you know what all the parameters are, you are familiar with the equations, and how to manipulate them, you shouldn't have too much of an issue.
-- Instead of calculating all the variables, you can start to recognise them directly by inspection from the equations - this can be quicker, but make you more prone to mistakes
+- Instead of calculating all the variables, you can start to recognise them directly by inspection from the equations - this can be quicker, but make you more prone to mistakes.

 <br>